paymennt/docs/community/6-online-payment/5-online-shop-and-API-integration.md

 ## View shop orders

-You can also view or shop orders easily by navigating to the “Shop (Under the “Earn” section)” page from the side menu
+You can also view or shop orders easily by navigating to the “Shop (Under the “Earn” section)” page from the side menu.

 :::note

 The products shown on the online shop will be the same as the products in the product list for other payment methods (e.g. Payment links).
-To edit the product list, refer to the <ins>**"Product Management"**</ins> flow
+To edit the product list, refer to the <ins>**"Product Management"**</ins> flow.

 :::

 ## Personalize banner on the homepage

-You can add a banner to your shop's homepage which will appear at the top of the page right below your logo
+You can add a banner to your shop's homepage which will appear at the top of the page right below your logo:

 1. Open the side menu, go to “Shop (Under the “Earn” section) -> Setting -> Banner”
 2. Toggle “Enabled” in the Banner section